jackdewinter/pymarkdown/readme.md

 ## Bugs - Tokenization

+- should be able to have tabs and not trigger bad tokens, should be excluded?
 - all leaf in all container
 - blank lines as part of bquote
   - compare test_block_quotes_218 vs test_blank_lines_197a